dsyer/presos/decks/cloud-boot-netflix.md

 }
 ```

+## Bootification

-## How to bring the ease of Spring Boot to an micro-services platform?
+How to bring the ease of Spring Boot to an micro-services platform?

 * Netflix OSS
 * Consul